kbroman/Talk_Graphs/ReadMe.md

 The needed figures are not in this repository, but are available [here](http://www.biostat.wisc.edu/~kbroman/topten_worstgraphs/TopTenWorstGraphs.zip).

-I'm working on a third set of slides, &ldquo;More on data visualization,&rdquo;
+I also have a third set of slides, &ldquo;More on data visualization,&rdquo;
 with further advice on developing data visualizations. [[pdf here](http://www.biostat.wisc.edu/~kbroman/presentations/more_on_graphs.pdf)]

 Also see the [combined pdf](http://www.biostat.wisc.edu/~kbroman/presentations/graphs_combined.pdf).